Projector Sales: 1300 88 11 79

 DDR

 In computing, a computer bus operating with double data rate transfers data on both the rising and falling edges of the clock signal.
-This is also known as double pumped, dual-pumped, and double transition.

 Diagonal Screen

 One corner of a screen to the opposite corner.
 A 9FT high, 12FT wide, screen has a diagonal of 15FT.
-If the screen is 12x12, it would still rate 15FT diagonal since that would be the diagonal usable.
+If the screen is 12x12, it

 Desktop Videoconferencing